daniel-kun/kube-alive/README.md

 You should have a k8s cluster up and running on ARM to deploy the tools from this repository.
 I used a Raspberry Pi cluster with five nodes and set them up as described by Scott Hanselman here: https://www.hanselman.com/blog/HowToBuildAKubernetesClusterWithARMRaspberryPiThenRunNETCoreOnOpenFaas.aspx

 *Disclaimer: Some configs I made in this rep are highly UNSECURE, e.g. I expose the https, authenticated API call to kubernetes as non-secure HTTP without authentication via nginx.
-This also is early work in progress, the configs include hard-coded IP addresses of the master node and the required local Docker registry must be set up manually.
-In a few weeks, I should be able to provide ready-to-use k8s config files and containers on docker hub so you can install this in a single command and see k8s behaviour in real-time.*
+I haven't tested deployment and behaviour on other clusters than the Raspberry Pis from the image above and a minikube on my laptop.
+The brave can check out this repo and execute ./deploy.sh, though.*

 Behaviours of k8s that can be observed "live":